Maintaining Wrapper Packages

 The --verify-extraction flag additionally downloads each binary and verifies it can be extracted correctly.
 This catches issues like changed archive structures or renamed binaries inside archives.

-FNM apps are Node.js packages managed via pnpm.
-Use pull-fnm to check for updates on the npm registry.
+Node apps are npm packages managed via pnpm.
+Use pull-node to check for updates on the npm registry.

 Preview available updates: